zxj28/MDFG_code/README.md

 python -m pip install -r requirements.txt
  ```
 ## Dataset
+The statistical results of the dataset labels are provided in the ./Label_statistics directory.
 Our experiments utilize the **reRLDD** and **reDROZY** datasets.
 ### Dataset Setup